allan2/dotenvy/README.md

 MEANING_OF_LIFE=42
 ```

-A sample project using `rust-dotenv` would look like this:
+A sample project using Dotenv would look like this:

 ```rust
 extern crate dotenv;